 Step 1: Develop a Theory of Change

-The theory of change is the foundation of what social progress we seek to accomplish through our operations.
-It is square one for creating a social impact measurement framework, so I think it is the primary goal for change through an organization.
+The theory of change is the foundation of social progress we seek to accomplish through our operations.
+It is square one for creating a social impact measurement framework, so I think it is the primary goal for change in an organization.

 The organization’s end goal is the starting point to define a theory of change.
-I find it helpful to work backward to determine what actions will lead to successful social change goal realization and why those actions will be effective.
+I find it helpful to work backward to determine what actions will lead to successful social change goal realization and why they will be effective.

-To simplify, we can consider what change will affect if an organization takes a specific action and why?
+To simplify, we can consider what change will affect an organization if it takes a specific action and why.

 Example: Let’s say my organization supports a political movement.
 My theory of change might be as follows: If informed and competent officials are elected, they will pass laws that support my organization’s mission.